TQM: Total Quality Management

 LEAN & SIX SIGMA IN ORGANIZATIONS

-Six Sigma represents an advanced quality management system designed to target “90% of quality problems,” using its ostensibly “10%” most advanced “training and analytical techniques. [xxxix] Like Pareto’s 80/20 Principle it provides an analytical prioritization framework, which reduces firms costs using less resources by, “planning, organization, training, and pay for knowledge.” [xl] Six Sigma utilizes DMAIC—Define, Measure, Analyze, Improve, Control, as an analytical framework adapted from Shewhart’s PDCA to spur organizational efficiency.
+Six Sigma represents an advanced quality management system designed to target “90% of quality problems,” using its ostensibly “10%” most advanced “training and analytical techniques. [xxxix] Like Pareto’s 80/20 Principle it provides an analytical prioritization framework, which reduces firms cost using fewer resources by, “planning, organization, training, and pay for knowledge.” [xl] Six Sigma utilizes DMAIC—Define, Measure, Analyze, Improve, Control, as an analytical framework adapted from Shewhart’s PDCA to spur organizational efficiency.
 The system enumerates as follows:

 - Define—Define project goals & customer (internal/external) deliverables;